 Fill out this form to request a meeting with our cybersecurity experts.

 How Does PAM Work?

-Privileged accounts rely on confidential information (passwords, keys, and certificates) to control access.
-By creating, storing, and managing this information in a secure vault, PAM solutions help organisations reduce the risk of significant cyber-attacks.
+Privileged accounts rely on confidential information (passwords, keys and certificates) to control access to managed systems.
+By creating, storing and managing this information in a secure vault, PAM solutions help organisations reduce the risk of significant cyber-attacks.

 Types of Privileged Accounts

 Privileged accounts, often called administrative accounts, come in many forms and offer varying levels of administrative power.
 Some of the most common types of privileged accounts include: